AsheUrban/pizza-parlor/README.md

 Code: let newPizza1 = new Pizza(["pepperoni", "olives"], "medium");
 Expected Output: newPizza1 {size: "Medium", toppings: ["pepperoni", "olives"]}

+Test: "It should addTopping to Pizza."
+Code: if();
+Expected output:

+Test: "It should chooseSize for Pizza."
+Code: if();
+Expected output:

+Test: It should addToCost for Pizza."
+Code: if();
+Expected output:

 # _Describe: Customer()_

 Test: "It should create Customer."